12 Steps To The Best Home Emergency Plan

 6. Think About Special Needs Or Requirements

 Then, spend some time thinking about each person on your contact list.
-Do any members of your family have any special needs or requirements to consider if you must shelter or evacuate?
+Do your family members have any special needs or requirements?
 Make sure to consider everyone’s:

 - Medical Conditions (including prescriptions)